varunjoshi0404/EKS-Training/Lecture 14/README.md

 ```
 iPhone Users
-Welcome to Cloud With VarJosh
+Welcome to EKS Training by Varun Joshi
 ```

 This is served by the `iphone-deploy` pods, with static HTML under `/iphone/index.html`.